-Together with other countries of the region, Argentina participates in open access regional subject repositories with a growing number of full-texts, examples: health (BVS), agriculture (SIDALC), science (PERIÓDICA), education (Relpe and CEDUCAR), public management and policies (CLAD-SIARE), social sciences (CLACSO, FLACSO, CLASE), work (LABORDOC), among others.
+Together with other countries of the region, Dominican Republic participates in open access regional subject repositories with a growing number of full-texts, for example: agriculture (SIDALC); education (RELPE and CEDUCAR); health and sustainable development (BVS/BVSDE); psychology (PEPSIC); public management and policies (CLAD-SIARE); science and technology (PERIODICA); social sciences (CLACSO, FLACSO, CLASE); work (LABORDOC); among others.

-The University UNAPEC is the national focal point of Latindex and they have organized together training for journal editors.
-Dominican Republic has one open access journal registered in DOAJ and one in Redalyc.
-Journal editors from Dominican Republic have participated in training workshops about publishing online and the Latin America Journals Online (LAMJOL) with support from INASP-PERII.
+APEC University (UNAPEC) is the national focal point of Latindex, and is implementing actions to foster quality and visibility of Dominican academic journals and OA publication.
+They have organized seminars and workshops for journal editors.
+Under the auspices of Latindex, journal editors from Dominican Republic have participated in training workshops about the Latin America Journals Online (LAMJOL) and online publishing with support from INASP-PERII and CAICYT/CONICET.

-Fundaciòn Global Desarollo y Democracia-FUNGLODE and Pontificia Universidad Católica Madre y Maestra (PUCMM) are partners that contribute contents in The Digital Library of the Caribbean (dLOC).
-Established in 2004, an open access cooperative, multilingual and multi-institutional digitization project of partners within the Caribbean and circum-Caribbean that provides users with access to Caribbean cultural, historical and research materials held in archives, libraries, and private collections.
+Pontifical Catholic University Madre y Maestra (PUCMM) and Global Foundation for Democracy and Development (GFDD/FUNGLODE) are partners that contribute contents in the Digital Library of the Caribbean (dLOC), an open access cooperative established in 2004, multilingual and multi-institutional digitization project of partners within the Caribbean and circum-Caribbean that provides users with access to Caribbean cultural, historical and research materials held in archives, libraries, and private collections.

 Several academic libraries are members of the Association of Caribbean University, Research and Institutional Libraries (ACURIL) and they participate in the annual conference and workshops, which allows sharing experiences and participating in regional initiatives on OA.